cyberofficial/CyberPatchMaker/docs/testing-guide.md

 ## Overview

-CyberPatchMaker includes a comprehensive test suite with 20 tests that validate all core functionality including generation, application, verification, error handling, and advanced scenarios like multi-hop patching, compression formats, and automatic rollback.
+CyberPatchMaker includes a comprehensive test suite with 24 tests that validate all core functionality including generation, application, verification, error handling, and advanced scenarios like multi-hop patching, bidirectional patching, downgrade testing, compression formats, and automatic rollback.

 **Key Feature:** Test data is automatically generated on first run - no bloat files committed to the repository!